MiltonJ23/MiltonJ23/README.md

 ---

-I have a compulsive need to understand how things work at the layer below the one everyone else is using.
-That's why I've built a container orchestrator without touching Docker, a distributed filesystem from scratch, a compiler for languages that barely exist in any dataset.
-Not because it's the practical choice — because you don't actually understand something until you've had to build it.
+It's kind of intriguing when you think about the technologies we built our technologies upon, fascinated , i embarked on a journey to reach the levels of those hackers (as wizards).
+That's why I've built a container orchestrator without touching Docker , a distributed filesystem from scratch, a compiler for languages that barely exist in any dataset.
+Were those project tough ?
+YES they were (guess i have a long way to go ) .
+However, upon diving on this path, i found the greatest rewards so i guess the toss was worth it!

 ---